Table of Contents

 Open-source library for generating QR codes from text strings and byte arrays.

-.NET API Documention
+.NET API Documentation

 Additional information on GitHub project page